Judge vacates order requiring Los Angeles Times to alter published story

 The decision by Judge John F. Walter of the U.S. District Court in the Central District of California came during a hearing on Tuesday, only days after he had ordered the Times to remove details from a story regarding a police officer who pleaded guilty to charges that he lied to federal investigators about his link to an organized crime syndicate.

-The officer, John Saro Balian, had entered a plea agreement that was supposed to be under seal, but the agreement was posted on an online court database by mistake.
+The officer, John Saro Balian, had entered a plea agreement that was supposed to be under seal, but the agreement was posted on PACER, an online court database by mistake.
 A reporter for the Times found it in the database and reported on its contents in a story published Saturday.

 Balian's attorney, Craig Missakian, sought the prior restraint, which was granted by the judge within hours of the story's publication.
 The Times complied with the order, and a note was appended to the bottom of the story indicating that references to the plea agreement had been removed.